All posts Pricing & margin · 29 Apr 2026 · 9 min read

 Loaded hourly rate€26,40

 Note the utilisation figure.
 A stylist isn't at the chair eight hours a day — there's setup, cleanup, gaps between bookings, walk-ins that don't convert.
 Realistic productive utilisation is 70-80% in a healthy salon.
-Use 75% as the default and adjust from your own booking data.
+Use 75% as the default and adjust from your own booking data — the chair utilisation rate glossary covers how the figure is defined and where it usually sits.

 Input 3 — Product COGS